Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 9 November 2025 15.31.17 UTC
+- WIB: Minggu, 9 November 2025 16.25.04 UTC
-- WITA: Minggu, 9 November 2025 16.31.17 UTC
+- WITA: Minggu, 9 November 2025 17.25.04 UTC
-- WIT: Minggu, 9 November 2025 17.31.17 UTC
+- WIT: Minggu, 9 November 2025 18.25.04 UTC

 Kutipan Inspiratif:
-"Chaos in the midst of chaos isn't funny, but chaos in the midst of order is."
+"No one who achieves success does so without acknowledging the help of others.
+The wise and confident acknowledge this help with gratitude."

-Kategori: funny
+Kategori: success